 This area (the Kovtcheg) represents a transitional space between heaven and earth - and as life on earth can be pretty imperfect; I guess on this project it is acceptable to allow a space which is physically distressed.

 The icon will be rendered in oils and include gold leafing.
 The finished icon will take several months to complete, because of the long period oils take to cure.
+(I have now added the Finished Icon to the intro of this post.)

 Liturgical artist/restorer.
 Bachelor of Art and Design, Catholic Blogger